 Please note: As the client who asked the question was a podiatrist I am going to use a physician in the examples below.
 However, any professional or business owner who relies on her name for brand recognition needs to attend to each of the steps listed.

 Your Website Makes the Transition

 This will be the simplest step in the process.
 We recommend that you find all mentions of your old name on your website and change them to your new name.
 The only exception to this rule will be on your bio page and perhaps your homepage.
 Mentioning your former name on these pages will prevent prospective clients from thinking, “Oh, I’ve got the wrong person!”
 On these pages, your new name should be prominently displayed, but under that, you should add something to the effect of, “Dr. New Name, formerly known as Dr. Former Name.”
 You can even wield a bit of wit here, saying something like, “New name, same excellent medical care.”

 Audit Your Local Listings

 Ideally, you’ve already performed a local listings audit and have an extensive, well-organized list of everywhere your business is listed.
 If so, please move on to step three.
 If not, it’s a good idea to do this now.
 Start by searching for your name and your profession on Google.
-You will use the search string equivalent to “former name doctor”; for instance, “Rachel Elkins podiatrist.”
-You may wish to make repeated searches using synonyms: “Doctor Rachel Elkins,” “Rachel Elkins foot doctor,” and so forth.
+You will use the search string equivalent to “former name podiatrist”; for instance, “Rachel Elkins podiatrist.”
+You may wish to make repeated searches using synonyms: “podiatrist Rachel Elkins,” “Rachel Elkins foot podiatrist,” and so forth.
 Make a list of every website that pops up in your search results.

 Change Your Information